bkuhn/talks/FOSSCON-2012/nonprofit.markdown

 # Conservancy Success: PyPy

-+ PyPy has launched three initiaties to fund specific projects in PyPy.
++ PyPy has launched three initiatives to fund specific projects in PyPy.

 + Py3k and Numpy have each individually raised $42,000.